Psychology Of Color For Interior Design And Why We Should Study It

 Black is too strong for stand-alone use and is thus only appropriate for accents, according to the psychology of color for interior design.
 Yellow, too, should be used with caution as it tends to provoke different feelings in various individuals.

-See also Interior Design For The Home
+See also Office Interior Design Trends And Themes

 Although yellow is used to bring in a bit of sunshine into children’s rooms or kitchens, the psychology of color for interior design has also found that it may tend to make people give in to anger quickly.